-One person critical after serious crash between motorcycle and truck on State Highway
+One person dead after crash between motorcycle and truck on State Highway 5

-One person is critical after a serious crash between motorcycle and truck, closing part of the Napier-Taupō Rd.
+One person has died in a crash between motorcycle and truck on the Napier-Taupō Rd.

-A motorcycle and logging truck have collided on State Highway 5 near Te Pohue.
+Police said the crash happened on State Highway 5 near Te Pohue about 6am and part of the road was closed.

-St John were called at 6.02am and sent two ambulances, a rapid response and a helicopter.

 Advertisement

-Early indications are there are serious injuries and motorists should avoid the area and delay travel if possible.
+Motorists should avoid the area and delay travel if possible.

 There are no detours in place.